lukechilds/my-name-is-url/README.md

 Intelligently finds many different url formats in a string.
 For the browser and node.

 ## About
-In a nutshell, `my-name-is-url` is an Intelligent parser that searches a string of text for urls.
+In a nutshell, `my-name-is-url` is an intelligent parser that searches a string of text for urls.
 The url spec is so vague that almost anything _could_ be a url.
 The regular expression used in `my-name-is-url` tries to match patterns likely to represent a url in a sentence rather than matching the actual url spec.

 > ❗️**Important note**
 >